-Marcus is an experienced practitioner and noted as a leading junior barrister in the 2019 edition of the Legal 500 for the UK and international in contract and commercial disputes.
-He receives instructions from solicitors and takes direct instructions from individuals seeking expert criminal and commercial legal advice.
-In addition, Marcus acts for all parties in regulatory matters such as licensing, health and safety cases and environmental issues.
+Marcus is an experienced practitioner and noted as a top tier leading junior barrister in the 2023 edition of the Legal 500 for the UK and international in contract and commercial disputes.
+He receives instructions from solicitors and takes direct instructions from companies and individuals seeking expert chancery and commercial legal advice.
+In addition, Marcus acts for all parties in criminal and regulatory matters such as licensing, health and safety cases and environmental issues.

 General Civil and Commercial Litigation

-Whether you need advice or representation, Marcus accepts instructions in a broad range of commercial disputes that affect both businesses and individuals in the UK and around the world.
+Whether you need advice or representation, Marcus accepts instructions in a broad range of chancery and commercial disputes that affect both businesses and individuals in the UK and around the world.
 His international work has involved working with parties in the Caribbean, Africa and Asia.
 He has experience in breaches of director and professional duties in contract claims often involving complex acts of concealment and the particular equitable duties owed by fiduciaries.
 Marcus also is able to advise and assist in more general debt recovery, construction litigation, trusts, negligence and insolvency.

 Housing and Property Disputes

 Marcus accepts instructions in a variety of landlord and tenant or property owner disputes.
 He was involved in the leading case on the enforecement of civil penalties in the Upper Tribunal and Court of Appeal concerning the extent of such a penalty.
 He has represented both HMO landlords, local authorities and tenants in housing disputes in both the civil and criminal arenas including the First-tier Tribunal.
 He has advised social landlords providing both written advice and/or representation in disrepair and possession claims including anti-social behaviour on behalf of local authorities, registered providers and charities.
 His public law tenant work has seen him undertake the above plus pursuing unlawful eviction and homelessness claims including judicial review.

 Costs and Detailed Assessment

 Marcus is experienced in acting for clients at the Senior Courts Costs Office at the Royal Courts of Justice on complex and high value detailed assessments as well as county court costs assessments.
-In particular, he has advised and represented clients where the ATE premium is contested including at provisional assessments.
-A case Marcus acted on at first instance was upheld by the Court of Appeal in 2018.
 He can provide cogent and straightforward advice on the CPR regime post-Mitchell and Denton including budgeting, costs capping and costs management.